 Comby provides a lightweight way of matching syntactic structures of a program’s parse tree, like expressions and function blocks.
-Comby is language-aware and understands basic syntax of code, strings, and comment syntax many languages.
+Comby is language-aware and understands basic syntax of code, strings, and comment syntax in many languages.

 The basic idea